Fish Mousse Starter Recipe

 This is a very basic recipe and it combines fish, cream, gelatin to make it set, a bit of dill and some lemon, so you can be creative.

-Serve this delicious fish mousse recipe with some cream poured over it and a few sprigs of parsley.
-Another nice serving idea is to put the fish mousse into a piping bag and pipe it on to crackers or melba toasts.
+Serve this delicious fish mousse starter recipe with some cream poured over it and a few sprigs of parsley.
+Another nice serving idea is to put the fish mousse into a piping bag and pipe it on to crackers or Melba toast.
 Fish mousse is versatile and you can serve it however you fancy.
 Offering a typically French charm, this recipe is something that will catch your dinner guests’ eyes because they probably won’t have sampled anything quite like this before.
 Look at the ingredients list though and you will see you need very few ingredients to make it.

 - 300ml (1.25 cups) heavy whipping cream (35% fat) plus extra to serve